CocoaPods/blog.cocoapods.org/_posts/2017-03-28-CocoaDocs-Documentation-Sunsetting.markdown

 <!-- more -->

 I would like to reduce the complexity in CocoaDocs.
 It's rare for a week to go by without an issue or two in the [CocoaDocs repo][cd_repo] about a specific library, or tooling setup that requires human intervention on the server.
 These issues arise from either Xcode itself, or tools which rely on Xcode infrastructure to do their work.
-Making it hard to fix wholesale.
+This makes it hard to fix wholesale.

 By removing these parts of the system, I can keep maintaining the aspects of CocoaDocs that are used the most: creating metrics (for search) and README/CHANGELOG summaries for CocoaPods.org.